Evolution equation for quantum coherence: Introduction

 Coherence and entanglement are two key quantum resources that have many similarities and applications in quantum information theory \cite{Nielsen}.
 To implement entanglement-based quantum protocols, it is essential to understand how entanglement evolves when one of the subsystems is subjected to a noisy channel.
 In Ref. \cite{Konrad}, the authors derived a simple relation that captures the dynamics of entanglement for two-qubit systems under arbitrary local channels, and showed that the entanglement can be factorized into a product of local and global contributions.

-The entanglement factorization law proposed in Ref. \cite{Konrad} has been experimentally tested by Farias \textit{et al.} using a linear optics setup, for two different initial states: a quasipure state and a highly mixed state \cite{JF}.
+The entanglement evolution equation proposed in Ref. \cite{Konrad} has been experimentally tested by Farias \textit{et al.} using a linear optics setup, for two different initial states: a quasipure state and a highly mixed state \cite{JF}.
 Furthermore, in Ref.~\cite{xu}, Xu \textit{et al.} investigated the bipartite entanglement dynamics under one-sided open system \cite{T,F,A}.
 They measured the entanglement of both pure and mixed two-photon states under the effects of phase damping and amplitude decay on one of the subsystems.
 The results in Ref. \cite{Konrad} can be generalized to two-party quantum systems with arbitrary finite dimensions \cite{Tiersch}.
-Furthermore, a factorization law for multipartite entanglement \cite{Carvalho} was derived in Ref. \cite{Gour}, which describes how the entanglement of a composite quantum system changes when one of the subsystems undergoes a physical process.
+Furthermore, a evolution equation for multipartite entanglement \cite{Carvalho} was derived in Ref. \cite{Gour}, which describes how the entanglement of a composite quantum system changes when one of the subsystems undergoes a physical process.

 Quantum coherence is not only a manifestation of the superposition principle of quantum states, but also a crucial feature of quantum mechanics.
-It has been shown that coherence can be regarded as a physical resource \cite{Baumgratz,Streltsov,M.-L,Chitambar,Yuan,Hu,Zhu,SunLL,ChenL,LuH,Fei,Fei2,Fei3,Zhang1,Zhang2,Zhang3,Qi}, similar to entanglement.
+It has been shown that coherence can be regarded as a physical resource \cite{Baumgratz,Streltsov,M.-L,Chitambar,Yuan,Hu,Zhu,SunLL,ChenL,LuH,LuH2,Fei,Fei2,Fei3,Zhang1,Zhang2,Zhang3,Qi,Hu2,xiang1,xiang2,xiang3,Liu1,Liu2,Liu3}, similar to entanglement \cite{ent1,ent2,ent3,ent3,ent4,ent5,ent6,ent7}.
 One of the main challenges of quantum coherence theory is to find effective methods to capture the dynamics of coherence.
 Moreover, finding a general law that determines the evolution equation of coherence could help us to design such methods.
 In Ref.~\cite{Hu}, the authors introduced a framework for studying the evolution equation of coherence, and proved a simple factorization relation based on this framework.
 They also identified the sets of quantum channels that satisfy this factorization relation.
 They noted that the universality of this factorization relation implies that it can be applied to many other coherence and quantum correlation measures \cite{Yao,Xi,Ma}.